shashwatb14/ib-compsci/case_study/notes.md

     - Focus shifted to making **rescue robots**

 - **Rescue robots**:
-    - Designed to help with the search and rescue of humans after a **disaster** (like earthquakes and tsunamis)
+    - Designed to help with the search and rescue of humans after a **disaster** (earthquakes and tsunamis)
     - Assist the efforts of rescue teams by **searching** and **mapping** areas, assessing damage, removing debris, delivering supplies, and evacuating casualties

 - Found to perform below expectations when sent into a large factory after a fire and another factory that was damaged by an earthquake